1999 National League Wild Card tie-breaker game: Background

-The Mets spent 34 days of the 1999 season leading the NL East Division, but—following a seven-game losing streak from September 21–28 along with an eight-game winning streak by their division rival Atlanta Braves from September 19–28 — the Braves took a commanding 8-game lead in the division that they did not relinquish.
-Meanwhile, the Reds and Houston Astros were in a close race for the NL Central division.
+The Mets spent 34 days of the 1999 season leading the National League East Division, but—following a seven-game losing streak from September 21–28 along with an eight-game winning streak by their division rival Atlanta Braves from September 19–28 — the Braves took a commanding 8-game lead in the division that they did not relinquish.
+Meanwhile, the Reds and Houston Astros were in a close race for the National League Central Division.
 The Astros led the division for much of the season, but did not lead by more than three games after August 1 except for one day.
 Ultimately, the Astros won the division with a 97–65 record, one game ahead of the 96–66 Reds.
 The Astros won their 97th game on the final day of the season.
 If Houston had not won that game, the Astros, Reds, and Mets would have instead been in a three-way tie for both the NL Central and the wild card spot.
 Bob Costas suggested that MLB was lucky to avoid this situation as he believed they had "no reasonable tiebreaker" to deal with it.
-Had this three-way tie arisen, the Mets would have won the wild card while the Astros and Reds would have played a tie-breaker for the Central division title (as the tiebreaker counts as a regular season game, the Reds/Astros loser would have moved to 96–67, 1/2 game worse than the Mets).
+Had this three-way tie arisen, the Mets would have won the wild card while the Astros and Reds would have played a tie-breaker for the Central Division title (as the tiebreaker counts as a regular season game, the Reds/Astros loser would have moved to 96–67, 1/2 game worse than the Mets).

 The Mets' losing streak late in the season led Jayson Stark to label them a "sinking ship" in a column on September 30.
 However, the Mets broke this streak with a win over the Braves and dominant pitcher Greg Maddux and then, following a loss, swept three games from the Pittsburgh Pirates to end the season, tying the Reds' 96–66 record.
 The New York Daily News described this late-season performance as an "agonizing roller coaster ride" for Mets fans.
 With the Mets and Reds holding the best non-division winning records in the league a tie-breaker was necessary to determine the wild-card winner.
 Bob Costas said at the time he did not like the wild-card system as he believed it "diminishes the drama and authenticity of a pennant race", although he approved of the playoff teams in 1999.
 Tim McCarver disagreed, arguing that the late-season race between the Mets, Astros, and Reds showed the excitement a wild card can add to the season.
 A coin flip conducted earlier that September set Cincinnati's Cinergy Field as the location for the tie-breaker game.